Lin and Larry Pardey: Sailing voyages

 The Pardeys have sailed, contrary to the prevailing wind, past all the great southern capes, including Cape Horn.
 Larry and Lin built the two boats they used for two circumnavigations; both were under 30 feet and were designed by Lyle Hess.
 Neither boat had an engine.

 Larry also was one of the first people to sail across the Sahara in 1967.
-In an expedition organized by the French Colonel de Buchett and sponsored by National Geographic among others, he captained a North American team of thre,e including Richard Arthur and Warren Zeibarth, as they sailed land yachts from Colum Bechar in Algeria to Noachott in Mauritania, a distance of approximately 1700 miles.
+In an expedition organized by the French Colonel de Buchett and sponsored by National Geographic among others, he captained a North American team of three, including Richard Arthur and Warren Zeibarth, as they sailed land yachts from Colum Bechar in Algeria to Noachott in Mauritania, a distance of approximately 1700 miles.
 For this, each was awarded the Mauritanian Legion of Honor.
 In 1974, he joined 67-year-old Leslie Dyball to take handicap honors in the bi-annual Round Britain and Ireland two-handed race onboard the 30-foot S&S sloop Chough.

-Larry started his sailing career at age 17 in North Vancouver where he restored an El Toro dinghy and became a member of the West Vancouver Yacht Club.
-He quickly became proficient in racing and purchased then restored a 28-foot Tumlaren sloop, Annalisa.
-His skills led to him being asked to instruct others in the art of racing and also to lead the junior sailing program.
-In 1964, he sold Annalisa and went to California in search of an affordable cruising boat.
-He instead signed as first mate on the 85-foot schooner, Double Eagle, and sailed to Hawaii on a movie-making charter.
-On his return, he obtained a job skippering a 54-foot charter ketch and at the same time began building his first cruising boat, Seraffyn.
-Five months into this project, he met Lin Zatkin, who was completely new to sailing.
-She soon joined him to finish building what became their first cruising boat.
-Together, they eventually sailed more than 200,000 miles, including both an east about and west about circumnavigation.
-To earn their way, they delivered boats, restored boats and worked as riggers.
-Eventually, Lin's writing skills began adding significantly to their cruising funds.
-Larry began writing practical articles and after about 15 years of cruising, writing and presenting seminars covering their cruising costs.

-In 1985, during a voyage to New Zealand, the two purchased a distressed small boatyard and cottage on Kawau Island, 30 miles north of Auckland.
-This became their home base but did not stop them from voyaging onward.
-In total, they voyaged together for 40 of the 51 years they spent together.